CodeWithJV/open-holochain-curriculum/slides/scaffolding-and-signals.md

 ---

-# Local Signals
+# Local Signals: Zome Side

-Communication between cell and UI client
+Communication from your cell to your UI client

 <v-clicks>